-While other available methods attempt to provide the querent with a concrete date of occurrence from the time of the reading, they typically require the memorization of numerical or astrological correspondences and involve mathematical calculations that practitioners may find inconvenient depending on the setting or conditions of the reading.
-There is, however, an older and simpler method that I recently discovered in a post on The Digital Ambler blog entitled “De Geomanteia: Geomantically Calculating Time (so slowly for those who wait)”.1 This method apparently assigns specific ranges of time to the sixteen geomantic figures, albeit disproportionately and somewhat irrespective of those who read the Shield Chart independently of the House Chart:
+While other available methods attempt to provide the querent with a concrete date of occurrence from the time of the reading, they typically require the memorization of numerical or astrological correspondences and involve mathematical calculations that practitioners may find inconvenient or cumbersome depending on the setting of the reading.
+There is, however, a simpler traditional method that I recently discovered in a post on The Digital Ambler which assigns specific ranges of time to the sixteen geomantic figures, albeit disproportionately.1 This technique bears resemblance to a method presented by John Michael Greer in The Art and Practice of Geomancy and takes the significator of the quesited as the figure indicating the timeframe,2 somewhat restricting its use to the House Chart:

 |Months||Puella, Fortuna Minor, Populus, Via, Puer, Rubeus|